- Home

 Is SafetyWing legit?

 Yes.
 SafetyWing is a legitimate insurance company founded in 2018 and backed by Y Combinator.
-Their policies are underwritten by Tokio Marine, one of the world’s largest insurance companies.
+Their policies are underwritten by Tokio Marine HCC, one of the world’s largest insurance groups.
 They’ve paid out millions in claims to digital nomads worldwide.

 Yes, SafetyWing covers COVID-19 treatment as they would any other illness.
 This includes hospitalization, doctor visits, and prescribed medications.
-However, they do not cover COVID testing for travel requirements or quarantine hotel costs.
+They do not cover COVID testing for travel requirements or quarantine hotel costs.

 Does SafetyWing cover the US?